Computer-generated images can depict anything in its real form. Here is how it works in real estate tech.

 Sotheby's International Realty is one of the top luxury property brokers in the world.
 It recently released its new app that lets its clients view a property through their smartphone lens as a finished, customized space.
 This technology uses photo image overlays.
 These images allow buyers to see their preferred finishes or personal belongings while visiting the property.

-Using Computer Generated Imagery to Build Relationships
+Using CGI to Build Relationships

 Buying and selling property is about building relationships with buyers.
 Part of that process is the ability to share your vision for a building project in enough detail to engage the buyer.